ze4rch1tect/4rch1tect/README.md

 Here are some ideas to get you started:
 -->
 ## An undergraduate Computer Science engineer and an Aspiring Cyber Security Professional!
-- I’m currently preparing for the OSCP certification.
+- I am a Cybersecurity intern @Mazars Cybersecurity CoE working on a Digital Forensics project.
 - I’m looking to collaborate on new projects idea.
-- I’m looking for help with new relationships.
-- 2023 Goals: Contribute more to Open Source projects, Develop my technical and non-technical skills.
+- 2024 Goals: Contribute more to Open Source projects, Develop my technical and non-technical skills.
 - How to reach me: send me an email over yassine.cherif@esprit.tn.
-- How to get enrgy : I believe that motivation is a force that comes from within, otherwise it's a fake motivation.

 ### Hackthebox :